 Take the day before your exam off.
 There is very little you will learn after 4 straight weeks of review, and you will still be more than prepared for your exam!

 This program is accredited for up to 90 credits/hours and 20 emergency medicine procedure credits/hours.
-When combined with our Advanced Practice Clinical Skills and Procedure Workshop, participants will be eligible for up to 112.25 emergency medicine credit hours, 32 emergency medicine procedure hours, and 27.25 pharmacology hours.
+When combined with our Clinical Skills and Procedure Workshop, participants may claim up to 113 emergency medicine credit hours, 32 emergency medicine procedure hours, and 28 pharmacology hours